-URUMQI, China – brushed aside international appeals Tuesday and executed by a British drug smuggler who relatives say was mentally unstable and unwittingly lured into crime.
+URUMQI, China – China brushed aside international appeals Tuesday and executed by lethal injection a British drug smuggler who relatives say was mentally unstable and unwittingly lured into crime.

 China defended its handling of the case, saying there had not been documentary proof Shaikh was mentally ill.
 Beijing also criticized Brown's comments, but said it hoped the case would not harm bilateral relations.
 The Foreign Ministry called on London not to create any "obstacles" to better ties.